-Major project outcomes are the final creative development of site-specific community based initiatives and champion OSCA’s interest to develop new forms of presentation that are then open to sector sharing and discussion.
+Major project outcomes are the final creative development of site-specific community based initiatives that champion OSCA’s interest to develop new forms of presentation in the public domain.

 Creek Lore by Laura Wills was a weekend of guided walks along First Creek involving the community to discusses public and private land ownership and share their ideas and experiences of the creek.
-MAY 2017
+REALISED in May 2017.

-Foragers, Weed Gardens and Gatherings (FWG) – Through a series of community focused workshops, gatherings, foraging expeditions, recipe exchanges and art events, FWG explores and celebrates contemporary and historical knowledge and use of local, native and imported vegetables, flowers, weeds and greens.
-NOVEMBER 2017
+Foragers, Weed Gardens and Gatherings (FWG) – Through a series of community focused workshops, gatherings, foraging expeditions, recipe exchanges and art events, FWG explored and celebrated contemporary/historical knowledge and use of local, native and imported vegetables, flowers, weeds and greens.
+REALISED in Oct/Nov 2017.

 Monumental Appeal by Ben Leslie involves the greater community of Port Adelaide in the development of a set of public sculptures that traverse the line between participatory public monument, placemaking and playground equipment.
 An accompanying series of Port Adelaide community workshops will address the use of recycled materials in their creation.
-In development.
+A work in progress.